philc/gumshoedb/DEVELOPING.md

 Major todos
 -----------
-* All columns are currently assumed to be float32.
-Use byte arrays rather than typed arrays, so we mix types in the row and use the smallest possible type needed for a given column.
-The query time scales linearly with the bit-width of the row.
-* Make the schema configurable via a config file.
-Right now it's hard coded into the code (which is necessary since we're using native arrays, not slices, for performance reasons).
-A schema which is defined at runtime will become easier if we support byte arrays for rows.
-* Support nullable columns, e.g. differentiate between "null" and zero column values.
-We could use a magic number to represent null.
 * Use arrays for storing results for low-cardinality group-bys, and hashmaps for high-cardinality group-bys (assuming there's a large performance difference between arrays and hashmaps in the low-cardinality case, which is the common case).